dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 - [ ] ```name```
 - [ ] ```UPDATE```

-Question 03: When you inserted "elephant" as a new animal, you forgot to include the elephant's age.
-Correct this mistake by updating the "zoo" table.
+Question 03: When you inserted `elephant` as a new animal, you forgot to include the elephant's age.
+Correct this mistake by updating the `zoo` table.

 ```sql
 _____ zoo